salkinium/blog/_posts/modm-delay/2021-07-05-modm-delay.md

 The graph of nanosecond delay at high frequency shows that all implementations follow the ideal delay very precisely with no significant offset or error.

-The notable exception is the STM32F7 implementation, which has a significant ~7.5% error over time.
+The notable exceptions are the Cortex-M7 devices STM32H7 and STM32F7 with the latter having a significant ~7.5% error over time.
 Running at 216MHz a 1-cycle loop takes ~4.6ns which gets rounded up to 5ns which is then subtracted on every 1-cycle loop, thus yielding this error.
 This creates an interesting failure mode for this delay algorithm: At around 667MHz the error is highest at 50%, since a 1.5ns per loop (=1ns/667MHz) delay must be rounded to either 1ns or 2ns.
-Currently no STM32 runs at that high a speed, however, the STM32H7 can run at at 400MHz (≤480MHz), where the error would still be 25%.
+Currently no STM32 runs at that high a speed, however, the STM32H7 can run at up to 550MHz and therefore also at a "slower" 400MHz where the error would be 25% (= 2.5ns per loop).

 The delay implementation on other devices has the same problem, however, since the loop takes 3-4 cycles the error is much smaller.
 For example, the 3-cycle loop on the STM32G4 running at a comparable 170MHz takes ~17.6ns (=3ns/170MHz) ≈ 18ns per loop, which is an error of just ~2%.
 In contrast, the 4-cycle loop on the 64MHz STM32F1 takes 62.5ns (=4ns/64MHz) ≈ 63ns with an error of ~1%.